Projective and polynomial superflows. I: Preliminaries

 Vector field is necessarily a triple of $2$-homogeneous functions, and this is exactly what distinguishes projective flows from general flows.
 Such vector fields were investigated in the literature: for example, the paper \cite{camacho} contains geometric analysis of polynomial $2$-homogeneous vector fields in $\mathbb{R}^{3}$.
 A research of the corresponding differential system, closely related the topic of the current study, is carried out in \cite{hopkins1, hopkins2}.\\

 Each point under a flow possesses the orbit, which is defined by

 \\

-Our approach to the analytic structure of vector fields differs from the one usually considered in differential geometry: while normally one considers vector fields smooth (of class $C^{\infty}$), we limit ourself to rational vector fields, allowing discontinuities and indeterminacy at zero locus of denominators.
+Our approach to the analytic structure of vector fields differs from the one usually considered in differential geometry: while normally one considers vector fields being smooth (of class $C^{\infty}$), we limit ourself to rational vector fields, allowing discontinuities and indeterminacy at zero locus of denominators.
 This gives a strong algebro-geometric side.

 \begin{Note} As explained in Section \ref{sec6.3}, we can use a stereographic projection (or any other birational map) to get a vector field in $\mathbb{R}^{2}$, not homogeneous anymore, whose group of symmetries is a finite subgroup of the group of birational transformations of $\mathbb{R}^{2}$, and thus our formulas give explicit expressions for the latter flows.
 Therefore, projective flows ramify much wider than can be expected from the starting point of limiting our vector fields to $2$-homogeneous rational functions.
-For even more motives, see the end of Section \ref{sec-pirmas}. \end{Note} \begin{Note} The projective flow $\phi$ with rational vector field is said to be \emph{rational} or \emph{algebraic}, if all of its coordinates are rational or algebraic functions.
-(Note that algebraic vector fields can also produce algebraic flows; we did and do not deal with this situation, it is less important from the point of view of ramification and algebraic geometry).
-For example, the vector field $2x^2+xy\bl xy+2y^2$ produces the flow $\phi(\m{x})=u(x,y)\bl u(y,x)$, where $u$ is a third degree algebraic function, given by \cite{alkauskas-comm}
+For an additional motivation, see the end of Section \ref{sub-inv}. \end{Note} \begin{Note} The projective flow $\phi$ with rational vector field is said to be \emph{rational} or \emph{algebraic}, if all of its coordinates are rational or algebraic functions.
+(Note that algebraic vector fields can also produce algebraic flows; we did and do not deal with this situation, it is less important from the point of view of ramification and algebraic geometry).\\